UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team38-pose-estimation.md

 \mathbf{\mu} = \mathbf{m} - (\mathcal{D}''(\mathbf{m}))^{-1}\mathcal{D}'(\mathbf{m}) \tag{14}
 $$

-Once obtaining $\mu$ they also apply equation (9) from above to predict the coordinate in the original image space.
+Once obtaining $$\mu$$ they also apply equation (9) from above to predict the coordinate in the original image space.
 DARK’s method determines the underlying maximum more accurately by exploring the heat map’s statistics in its entirety.
 Furthermore, it is computationally efficient as it only computes the first and second derivative with respect to one pixel per heat map.

 DARK’s proposed algorithm relies on a crucial assumption: the predicted heatmaps follow a gaussian distribution.
 However, most of the time heatmaps predicted by models do not possess a well distributed gaussian structure compared to the training heatmap data.
-To overcome this, DARK suggests modulating the heatmap distribution by using a gaussian kernel K with the same variation as the training data to smooth out multiple peaks in the heatmap $h$ by using the following equation where ⊛ denotes the convolution operation.
+To overcome this, DARK suggests modulating the heatmap distribution by using a gaussian kernel K with the same variation as the training data to smooth out multiple peaks in the heatmap $$h$$ by using the following equation where ⊛ denotes the convolution operation.

 $$
 \mathbf{h}' = K ⊛ h \tag{15}
 $$

-To preserve the magnitude of the original heatmap $h$, simply scale $h'$ so that its maximal activation is the same as $h$’s using:
+To preserve the magnitude of the original heatmap $$h$$, simply scale $$h'$$ so that its maximal activation is the same as $$h$$’s using:

 $$
 \mathbf{h}' = \dfrac{\mathbf{h}' - \min(\mathbf{h}')}{\max(\mathbf{h}') - \min(\mathbf{h}')} * \max(\mathbf{h}) \tag{16}